-2.3.1 Ambient Air Quality NEPM
+2.3 PREVIOUS APPROACHES TO SETTING AIR QUALITY STANDARDS IN AUSTRALIA2.3.1 Ambient Air Quality NEPM

-A qualitative risk assessment process was used to develop the standards for the AAQ NEPM.
-An independent review was commissioned to asses the state of knowledge of the human health effects of the six pollutants covered by the NEPM, and to identify adverse health impacts on both the general population and on any susceptible subgroups.
+A qualitative risk assessment process was used to develop the standards for the AAQ NEPM in 1998.
+An independent review was commissioned to assess the state of knowledge of the human health effects of the six pollutants covered by the NEPM, and to identify adverse health impacts on both the general population and on any susceptible subgroups.
 A technical review panel - consisting of government, industry and community health and medical experts - was established to review the consultant's reports and make recommendations on possible standards.
 The report was internationally peer reviewed, and its conclusions were supported.